Code-Institute-Submissions/ictwise-project1_ccc_AugResub/README.md

 - A member only section with chat room, small ads, upcoming rides, club routes and club kit store.
 - All images need to be optimised for the web.

 - I would also make the contact form fully function with a post request and have a database to collate data for the mailing list.
+The current solution is purely for development and an alternative to a dummy form that doesn't send the data out.

 ---